FC Samtredia

 FC Samtredia (სკ სამტრედია), commonly known as Samtredia, is a Georgian professional football club based in the city of Samtredia.

-Following the 2024 season, the club was relegated to Erovnuli Liga 2, the 2nd tier of Georgian football.
+The club competes in Erovnuli Liga 2, the 2nd tier of Georgian football.
 Their home ground is the Erosi Manjgaladze Stadium.

 In 2016, Samtredia won the league and the Super Cup.

-Pre-Independence
+History

 Soviet League Era

 Established in 1936, Samtredia spent years in the Georgian SSR Championship before the club eventually obtained the right to participate in the Soviet Second League, the third tier of the Soviet football system.
 Lokomotivi Samtredia finished their season as runners-up several times and even won the league twice, although they eventually failed to win the knockout stages of the competition against winners of two other SSR Countries.